vivaria/edisonrul.ing/README.md

     *   This effect activates multiple times if multiple monsters are Normal / Special Summoned sequentially in a chain (ex: "Ultimate Offering").
 It will halve the ATK of each of those monsters and Summon 1 "Rose Token".
     *   The ATK change applies while that monster is face-up, even if "Black Garden" leaves the field.
     *   An affected monster equipped with "Megamorph": its ATK will be double its original ATK.
     *   If a monster with "?
-ATK" (ex: "Tragoedia") is Normal / Special Summoned: first determine its original ATK, then halve it by "Black Garden's" effect.
+ATK" (ex: "Tragoedia") is Normal / Special Summoned: first determine its original ATK, then halve it by "Black Garden"'s effect.
 That monster's ATK will not change.
-    *   If "Black Garden" and "The Wicked Dreadroot" are face-up on the field: when a monster is Normal or Special Summoned, its ATK is first halved by "The Wicked Dreadroot", and halved again afterwards when "Black Garden's" effect resolves.
+    *   If "Black Garden" and "The Wicked Dreadroot" are face-up on the field: when a monster is Normal or Special Summoned, its ATK is first halved by "The Wicked Dreadroot", and halved again afterwards when "Black Garden"'s effect resolves.
 *   VS. "Torrential Tribute": If chained to the effect of "Black Garden", no "Rose Token" will be Summoned because the Normal / Special Summoned monster cannot have its ATK halved \[[REF1](https://yugipedia.com/wiki/Forum:Black_Garden_vs._torrential/bottomless), [REF2](https://www.pojo.biz/board/showthread.php?t=659951)\].
 *   VS. "Summon Limit": Player A Normal Summons a monster while Player B controls "Black Garden" and "Summon Limit".
 The "Rose Token" is considered Summoned by Player B's card effect, so Player A can Summon one more time that turn \[[REF](https://www.pojo.biz/board/showthread.php?t=635623)\].
 *   VS. "Scapegoat": Player A controls "Black Garden" and activates "Scapegoat".
 The effect of "Black Garden" activates after the "Sheep Tokens" are Special Summoned, no "Rose Token" is Summoned since Player A cannot Special Summon.
 If Player A activates "Scapegoat" while Player B controls "Black Garden", "Black Garden" activates and Special Summons a "Rose Token" after "Scapegoat" resolves.